venkateshk111/terraform-beginners-guide/14-Terraform-Refresh/README.md

     }
     ```

-- **Please Note** : *`terraform refresh`* command only updates the state file and does not really import the new changes to existing code, if you want to include the new changes into the code as well than you will have to update the code manually as well.
+- **Please Note** :
+    - *`terraform refresh`* command **only updates the state file** and **does not really import the new changes to existing code**.
+    - If you want to include the new changes into the code as well than you will have to update the code manually as well.

 - ***`terraform plan`*** : Would still detects the change and implies to remove the manual changes, running *`terraform apply`* will certainly remove any manual changes into infra.